2TG promises pupils a broad spectrum of work, from personal injury to commercial disputes, plus the chance to get on their feet early.

 Assessment at 2TG is designed so that “there are no surprises when it comes to the tenancy decision.”
 Pupils are given a written assessment at the end of each seat by their supervisor, who concludes the write-up by ticking one of three boxes: “yes, no or maybe.”
 This relates to their opinion, at that time, of whether the pupil is on track to make tenancy.
 From the safety of the other side, a baby junior deemed this system “sensational” for its transparency.
 We probed a bit deeper and heard from a pupil who stressed that “it's not as scary as it sounds.
 Every supervisor is different but they all give clear feedback, and the 'yes, no, maybe' judgement is never decreed from on high; there's always a collaborative discussion.”

 Pupils take part in a mock advocacy exercise, but this is treated as training and is not formally assessed.
 The set doesn't put pupils through any formal assessments or written exercises.
-Eventually, the tenancy decision is made by the pupillage committee and in 2016 the set made tenants of both its pupils.
+Eventually, the tenancy decision is made by the pupillage committee and in 2017 the set made tenants of two of its three pupils.
 A source advised that “being adaptable and seeing the year as a learning opportunity” are attitudes that will stand you in good stead.

 Your cup of tea

 2TG doesn't force pupils to do long, gruelling hours.
 One source told us that “you usually just mirror your supervisor, and leave when they leave.
 As long as you get the work done, there's no extra pressure.”
 Weekly tea is a staple at 2TG and yes, “pupils do get to speak.
 People really try to engage you, and attendance is good.”
 For something stronger, members can head to Friday drinks.
 A Christmas party organised by junior tenants and a summer shindig are also popular occasions to “mingle with colleagues in a social setting.”